 The Japanese word Sensei simply means 'teacher'.
 In our lineage, it signifies that an individual has completed a curriculum of training (including all of the major koan collections) and demonstrated that they have the required maturity and character to guide and help others with the own practice.
 A teacher is also someone who has been formally sanctioned to teach by their own teacher and should never be self-appointed.
 In the Zen tradition, a teacher is like a guide.
 There is nothing the student 'needs' from the teacher, nothing the student lacks.
 The teachers primary role is simply to help the student to see this for themself.

 What does it mean to become a formal student?

 Becoming a student marks a deepening of one’s connection to the teaching and the particular lineage of which the Centre is a part.
-Once you have been a member for a year you may ask Sensei to become a formal student.
+Once you have been a member for a while and feel comfortable and familiar with this style and tradition, you may ask Sensei to become a formal student.
 Usually this is done in dokusan.
 There is a simple private ceremony in which new students are accepted by the teacher, marking the commitment (on both sides) that the formal student-teacher relationship implies.
 There’s no pressure to become a student, and non-students have the same access to the teaching.

 Do I have to give up my religion to practise Zen?

 No you don't.
 Zen meditation should help you to pray and worship more effectively.
 In Europe many Christian monks and nuns practice, and even teach, zazen.
 Since zazen allows us to directly experience the Reality that underlies all genuine religion, it is not in conflict with other religious faiths.

 There is a direct relationship between the amount of time committed to zazen, the quality of the effort put forth during that time and the progress one makes in practice.
 A beginner might start with one-half hour per day (or even with just 15 minutes).
 This period of time is long enough to sink beneath the surface chatter of the mind and to get more out of our zazen.